River Wonders: Exhibits

 Visitors first view an enclosure for a troop of lion-tailed macaques.
-The main attraction of this area is a large tank that houses several giant fish from the Mekong like the Mekong giant catfish, giant freshwater stingray and Siamese giant carp.
+The main attraction of this area is a large tank that houses several giant fish from the Mekong, such as Mekong giant catfish, giant freshwater stingrays and Siamese giant carp.
 Several smaller tanks feature smaller fish species.
-There is also an aviary based on a rice paddy field in Thailand with painted storks, black-faced spoonbills, rufous night herons and spotted whistling ducks.
+There is also an aviary based on a rice paddy field in Thailand, housing painted storks, black-faced spoonbills, rufous night herons and spotted whistling ducks.